ddmitov/perl-executing-browser/README.md

 Perl Executing Browser
 ----------------------------------------------------------------------------------------

-Perl Executing Browser (PEB) is a C++ Qt 5 WebKit implementation of a minimalistic HTML framework for local CGI-like or AJAX Perl 5 scripts executed without a web server as desktop data-driven applications.
+Perl Executing Browser (PEB) is a C++ Qt 5 WebKit implementation of a minimalistic HTML framework for local CGI-like or AJAX Perl 5 scripts executed without any server as desktop data-driven applications.
 Local scripts can be fed from HTML forms using GET and POST methods or from AJAX requests.
 HTML interface for interaction with the built-in Perl debugger is also available.

 ## Design Objectives